 • Counties may bring up to 20 senior team members and 20 non-senior members (Cloverleaf’s and Junior’s).
 A team must consist of a minimum of three (3) or four (4) participants.
 Individuals may also participate.
 A county’s team score will be the sum of the top three scores from that county.

-• Eligibility is determined by the grade level during the 2023-2024 school year.
+• Eligibility is determined by the grade level during the current school year.

 Competition Guidelines